Ssingh5535/Ssingh5535/README.md

 ## 🚀 About Me 🚀

 I’m Stephen Singh—a passionate FPGA engineer with a knack for translating complex algorithms into optimized hardware.
-I hold a B.E. in Electrical & Electronics Engineering from UGA and an M.S. in ECE from UF.
+I hold a M.S. in ECE from UF and a B.S. in Electrical & Electronics Engineering from UGA.
 I architect high-performance SoC solutions, integrate AI/ML on FPGA fabrics, and drive hardware-security research.

 ### 🌱 Out & About 🌱
 When I’m not soldering boards or writing RTL, you’ll find me chasing mountain trails with a heavy pack, diving into colorful coral reefs, or carving fresh powder down snow-covered mountains.
 I’m passionate about pushing my limits in fitness—powerlifting, trail running, and cycling through scenic routes keep me energized.